Issues with WordPress Plugin Integration and Email Delivery

 });

-5. Question: What are SPF and DKIM records?
+5. SPF and DKIM records: what are they?

-6. Answer: SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail) are email authentication methods that help prevent spammers from sending messages with forged sender addresses in your domain, thus improving security and deliverability.
+6. Email authentication techniques like DKIM (DomainKeys Identified Mail) and SPF (Sender Policy Framework) help stop spammers from sending messages with forged sender addresses in your domain, enhancing deliverability and security.

-7. Question: Why do emails go to spam when sent from my WordPress site?
+7. Why do emails I send from my WordPress website end up in spam?